Pre-Apprenticeship Cabinetmaker/General Carpenter

 |WOOD1320||Finishing Principles I

-Description: The student will have an overview of basic finishes that are applied to woodworking projects, including methods of application and current technologies.
-Complete all assigned work in compliance with occupational, health, safety, and environmental law; established policies and procedures; codes and regulations and in accordance with ethical principles.
+Description: This course provides an overview of basic finishes that are applied to woodworking projects, including methods of application and current technologies.
+The student will complete all assigned work in compliance with occupational, health, safety, and environmental law; established policies and procedures; codes and regulations and in accordance with ethical principles.

 |CBNT1025||Materials Level 1